Landis Homes believes one of the key factors in satisfaction is involvement by the resident and their family in community life

 - Community Meetings — On an annual basis, Landis Homes has been hosting community (neighborhood) meetings in each level of (care) living to update residents and their families on the things that may affect their lives.
 This has included some of the following: POLST (Pennsylvania Orders for Life-Sustaining Treatment), EMR (Electronic Medical Records), Medicare updates, etc. Twice a year, Landis Homes administration also hosts a Town Meeting which is a community forum.

 - Ideas Generate Change — We encourage residents and their families to ask questions.
 It is through their questions that we as a senior living community come up with many of our new ideas.
 For example through resident\families input, we develop a concierge booklet to help organize information and gives resident\families a resource for answers to frequently asked questions.
 As a result of being open to resident\family suggestions, we are often able to see things in a new light or with new eyes.
 Ideas generate change.

 - Support Groups Available — Landis Homes has multiple support groups for residents and their families.
 Meeting on our campus include: a.
 Public groups for residents\families include the Memory Loss support group “co-sponsored by the Alzheimer’s Association of Central Pennsylvania” and the Parkinson’s support group b.
-Campus groups for residents include Compassion Connections (caregiver) support group, Grief & Loss group, Low vision group and Diabetes group.
+Campus groups for residents include Caregivers Support Group, Grief Support Group and a Vision Loss Support Group.